iframe-resizer/docs/src/content/docs/getting_started.md

 ## Parent Page Setup

 In this section we detail how to setup the parent page using the Vanilla JavaScipt version of _iframe-resizer_.
-The framework section of this guide details how to use _iframe-resizer_ with a range of popular frameworks and libraries.
+The [framework](../frameworks/overview) section of this guide details how to use _iframe-resizer_ with a range of popular frameworks and libraries.

 ### Install

+Install this package with the following command.

 ```bash
 npm install @iframe-resizer/parent --save